 The CDC recommends the following to reduce your risk of exposure:

 COVID-19 is in the same category as other similar virus outbreaks in recent years such as MERS and SARS.
 There is currently no vaccine to prevent COVID-19 infection.
 The best way to prevent infection is to avoid being exposed to this virus.
-However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:
+However, as a reminder, the CDC recommends additional preventive actions to help prevent the spread of COVID-19, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.